manojkumar-techdev/Task-Manager-Java-Project/README.md

 ---

 # 🚀 How to Run
-    Run:</>
+    Run:<br />
-</>01.--bash
+<br />01.--bash
-</>02.--cd C:\Users\DELL\Desktop\task-manager-java
+<br />02.--cd C:\Users\DELL\Desktop\task-manager-java
-</>03.--mvn spring-boot:run
+<br />03.--mvn spring-boot:run
-</>04.--After running above 2 commands then the server has been started on the http://localhost:5000 link which is the localhost open it in any browser which you want to run the application with the GUI.
+<br />04.--After running above 2 commands then the server has been started on the http://localhost:5000 link which is the localhost open it in any browser which you want to run the application with the GUI.

 # 📈 Future Improvements
     ➜ Docker containerization and Spring Security